All Episodes

 You can't fake it.

-I know because I know people that have tried this.
+I know, because I know people that have tried this.

-Everyone think this is easy.
+Everyone thinks this is easy.

 It's not.

-And as Sir Stern would describe, not only do you go through that process, and then you go through the moving process, then you deal with these stupid program directors.
+And as Stern would describe, not only do you go through that process, and then you go through the moving process, then you deal with these stupid program directors.

-Oh my gosh, that couldn't broadcast an hour or second in their life, and and you gotta deal with that aspect of it all.
+Oh, my gosh, that couldn't broadcast an hour or second in their life.

-And then eventually you you find your your voice.
+And then eventually you find your voice.

-But there's another thing that's similar that I noticed in his movie is like, I don't know what happened.
+But there's another thing that's similar that I noticed in his movie.

-I maybe I heard him say this in an interview.
+Maybe I heard him say this in an interview.

 Is the first time I was on radio, it just started flying out of me.